What is the Wyndham City Plan?

 Work so far

-Council and our leadership team have now absorbed the feedback received through the Wyndham 2040 engagement process, as well as reviewing the findings of the District Open Days and the Annual Community Satisfaction Survey.
+Council and our leadership team considered the feedback received through the Wyndham 2040 engagement process, as well as reviewed the findings of the District Open Days and the Annual Community Satisfaction Survey.
 Based on what you told us through these extensive consultations, a set of community priorities were proposed.

 Through March 2017, Council tested these proposed priorities in three different ways:

-Current tallying suggests that almost 400 individuals have shared their views on what matters to them, and what Council should focus on for the next four years.
-This early validation phase is now complete.
-We are busy analysing the results of the above activities, so that collated findings may inform further drafting of the City Plan.
+Over 400 community members shared their views on what matters to them, and what Council should focus on for the next four years.
+The results of this early validation phase were published as a Findings Report [see below], which helped to inform the development of a Draft Plan.

-For more information, or to join our stakeholder mailing list contact Tallia on 0498 800 530 or WyndhamCityPlan@wyndham.vic.gov.au
+For more information, or to join our stakeholder mailing list please contact the Senior Community Engagement Officer on 9742 0777 or WyndhamCityPlan@wyndham.vic.gov.au.